-As the SPS national PGDs are templates they can be locally adapted as required to meet local requirements.
 However, it is advised that the following sections are not altered or amended by the authorising organisations (apart from highlighted text - see below) as they have been reviewed by subject matter experts in line with national guidance and approved by national professional bodies:

 - Clinical condition

 - Description of treatment

-- Key references
+- · Key references

-As detailed in section 4 any text within the national PGD templates highlighted in blue must be reviewed and adapted to reflect local process, policy and guidance.
-For example, organisations can narrow the choice of products to be supplied, used or administered under the PGD (for example selection of oral contraceptive brand) or determine the healthcare professions authorised to operate under the PGD (see section 7).
+As detailed in section 4 any text within the national templates highlighted in blue must be reviewed and adapted to reflect local process, policy and guidance.
+For example, organisations can narrow the choice of products to be supplied, used or administered under the template (for example selection of oral contraceptive brand) or determine the healthcare professions authorised to operate under it (see section 7).

-Organisation may, if they wish, transfer the contents of the national PGD template into their own local template, but SPS request that they acknowledge this national work within the document.
+Organisation may, if they wish, transfer the contents of the template into their own local template, but SPS request that they acknowledge this national work within the document.